Overstimulation May Lead to Depression

 By Susan Meindl

-Recent research by social psychologist Elaine Aron and her team describes a set of human characteristics which she calls “high sensitivity.”
+Research by social psychologist Elaine Aron and her team describes a set of human characteristics which she calls “high sensitivity.”

 Her research suggests that approximately 15-20% of the human (and for that matter animals) have evolved to be markedly more responsive to their environment.